-If you are giving birth in a hospital, your medical provider may have told you to expect frequent visits and interruptions from doctors, nurses, and lactation consultants.
-Doctors will assess your baby for respiratory status, height, weight, and vital signs.
-When they take your newborn for these routine tests and procedures in the first few hours, you may wonder what is mandatory and what is the purpose of each.
-One of these standard procedures is the vitamin K shot at birth.
+If you’re giving birth in a hospital, your medical provider may have told you to expect frequent visits and interruptions from doctors, nurses, lactation consultants, and other staff.
+Doctors will assess your baby from head to toe to make sure they look perfect and healthy.
+The nurse will take measurements for height, weight, and vital signs.
+For some tests and procedures, they may take your newborn to the nursery for a short time, and for others, your baby can stay in your room.11,12,13 One of these standard procedures is the vitamin K shot at birth.

-Vitamin K is a fat-soluble vitamin, meaning the body’s fat and liver store it.
-This means it stays in the body longer than water-soluble vitamins, which are easily excreted through urine.
+Vitamin K is a fat-soluble vitamin, meaning it’s stored in the body’s fat and liver.
+It stays in the body longer than water-soluble vitamins, which are easily excreted through urine.
 However, vitamin K breaks down relatively quickly inside the body and can be expelled through urine and feces, which prevents overdose or vitamin K toxicity.
-The American Academy of Pediatrics and the CDC recommend all newborns get the shot, which is most effective when administered within six hours after birth.1,2,3
+The American Academy of Pediatrics (AAP) and the Centers for Disease Control and Prevention (CDC) recommend all newborns get the shot, which is most effective when administered within six hours after birth.1,2,3

 What Does Vitamin K Do?

-Vitamin K helps make up prothrombin, a protein that aids blood clotting.
+Vitamin K helps make up several proteins that aid blood clotting, such as prothrombin.
 Blood clotting helps prevent excessive bleeding or hemorrhage.
-Vitamin K is also a significant component of osteocalcin, another protein that helps build healthy bones.2
+Vitamin K is also a significant component of osteocalcin, a protein that helps build healthy bones.2

 What Is the Vitamin K Shot?